 A weak leader finds it extremely hard to accept errors.
-Whether this be an error made by themselves or an error made by a team member.
-Its simply unacceptable in their minds.
-A weak leader that is just “liked” will not want to accept in order to not let his team down, a weak leader that is “feared” often has a low self-esteem and therefore finds it extremely difficult to accept the error.
+Whether this is an error made by themselves or an error made by a team member.
+It’s simply unacceptable in their minds.
+A weak leader that is just “liked” will not want to accept in order to not let his team down, a weak leader that is “feared” often has low self-esteem and therefore finds it extremely difficult to accept the error.

 If a team member made a mistake, a weak leader tends to view this as “unacceptable” due to all of the above; lack of trust, the need to be “feared”, lack of emotional control, etc.